Prof-Rodrigo-Silva/flutter_anotacoes/README.md

 <a href="https://github.com/Prof-Rodrigo-Silva/flutter_anotacoes/stargazers"><img alt="GitHub stars" src="https://img.shields.io/github/stars/Prof-Rodrigo-Silva/flutter_anotacoes"></a>

-**Project Status: under development** :warning:
+**Project Status: concluded** :heavy_check_mark:

 ## **Description**

 Flutter design using sqliete, basic CRUD.
 Registration list with edit buttons and deletion directly on the card.

-Next step is the implementation of a dismissible for deletion.
+Next step is the implementation of a dismissible for deletion. :heavy_check_mark:

+Dismissible for deletion and snackbar to undo actions were also implemented.

 ## **About Flutter**